We've put together this guide to the best manual toothbrushes in the US market, whether you're looking for:

 What is the best whitening toothbrush?

-There isn't much to back up the claims that a whitening toothbrush will give you a noticeably whiter smile, but you can certainly give it a try.
-Oral-b makes a charcoal-infused toothbrush that gets good reviews, and another popular brand is the Dental Expert, which makes very affordable soft charcoal toothbrushes.
+There isn't much research that a whitening toothbrush will give you a noticeably whiter smile, but you can certainly give it a try.
+Oral-b makes a charcoal-infused toothbrush that gets good reviews.
+Another popular brand is the Dental Expert, which makes very affordable soft charcoal toothbrushes.

 Are electric or manual toothbrushes better?